What’s a Thanksgiving feast without a deliciously tart cranberry sauce?

 - 2 cinnamon sticks

-- 1 teaspoon freshly grated ginger (use microplane grater)
+- 1 teaspoon freshly grated ginger (use a microplane grater)

 - 1/2 teaspoon ground cardamom